 We traveled from Austin, Texas to New York.
 We spent the night roaming the streets of NY, getting food, drinks and heading to Times Square.

-(By the way, Blossom du Jour had the best vegan food I’ve ever had, and O’ Brian’s Irish Pub is always a great late-night spot.)
+(When it comes to passing time in the big city, Blossom du Jour has the best vegan food I’ve ever had, and O’ Brian’s Irish Pub is always a great late-night spot.)

 From there, we had an easy four-hour flight from JFK to Oranjestad, Aruba on JetBlue.